BlockstreamResearch/bip-frost-dkg/README.md

     return state2, certifying_eq_round1(my_hostseckey, eta)

 def recpedpop_finalize(state2: RecPedPopR2State, cert: bytes) -> Union[DKGOutput, Literal[False]]:
+    """
+    A return value of False means that `cert` is not a valid certificate.

+    You MUST NOT delete `state2` in this case.
+    The reason is that some other participant may have a valid certificate and thus deem the DKG run successful.
+    That other participant will rely on us not having deleted `state2`.
+    Once you obtain that valid certificate, you can call `recpedpop_finalize` again with that certificate.
+    """
     (setup, eta, dkg_output) = state2
     hostpubkeys = setup[0]
     if not certifying_eq_finalize(hostpubkeys, eta, cert):